0xjei/SawChain/processor/README.md

-# SawChain Transaction Family Specification.
+# SawChain Transaction Family Specification
 ## Overview
 The SawChain Transaction Family allows each member of a consortium to rely on a predefined set of immutable transaction actions for updating a single shared ledger.
 The external agreements as well as users, products and events are managed through a user-specifiable set of types adaptable to every use-case.